ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This section gives an overview of how to use the ACE framework {{RFC9200}} together with the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}.
 By doing so, the client (C) and the resource server (RS) generate an OSCORE Security Context {{RFC8613}} associated with authorization information, and use that security context to protect their communications.
 The parameters needed by C to negotiate the use of this profile with the authorization server (AS), as well as the OSCORE setup process, are described in detail in the following sections.

 RS maintains a collection of authentication credentials.
 These are associated with OSCORE Security Contexts and with authorization information for all clients that RS is communicating with.
-The authorization information is used to enforce polices for processing requests from those clients.
+The authorization information is used to enforce policies for processing requests from those clients.

 The ACE framework describes how integrity protected authorization information propagates from AS to RS.
 This profile describes how C requests from AS an access token, including authorization information, for the resources it wants to access on RS, by sending an access token request to the /token endpoint at AS, as specified in {{Section 5.8 of RFC9200}}.

-If the request is granted then AS may send back an access token in a response to C, or upload the access token directly to RS as described in the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
+If the request is granted, then AS may send back an access token in a response to C, or upload the access token directly to RS as described in the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
 The latter is not detailed further here.

-Now C and RS executes the EDHOC protocol.
+After that, C and RS executes the EDHOC protocol.
 C uses the authentication credential of RS provided by AS.
 If C has retrieved an access token, it is included as External Authorization Data (EAD) in the EDHOC protocol, see {{Section 3.8 of RFC9528}}.
 RS uses the authentication credential of C bound to and provided in the access token.
 The EDHOC session is detailed in {{edhoc-exec}}.

 If C and RS successfully complete the EDHOC protocol and the validations of authentication credentials, they are mutually authenticated and derive the OSCORE Security Context as per {{Section A.1 of RFC9528}}.